insertjokehere/willhughes.name/content/post/podcasts_worth_listening_to.md

 [![Gastropod logo](http://gastropod.com/wp-content/uploads/2015/08/GPAvatar144px.jpg)](http://gastropod.com/)

+A podcast about the science and politics of food that I've only started listening to recently and I'm finding very interesting.
+Some of the episodes could do with being a little bit shorter - there are bits where I feel things are being over-explained in order to pad for time - but in general very interesting and informative.
+Good episodes to start with are the discussion about [why some people find coriander unplesent]() and [the history of mezcal]().

 ### Qwerpline

 [![Qwerpline logo](http://loadingreadyrun.com/img/lrrcast_headers/qwerp-splash.jpg)](http://loadingreadyrun.com/lrrcasts/archive/qwerp)

 LoadingReadyRun in general is probably a subject for a future post, but this is probably a good place to get an aprecieation of the sort of comedy they produce.
-A drive-time radio show in the ficticious town of nsburg, the show has rapidly build an extensive cast of characters and backstory, so you are going to have to listen from the begining.
+A drive-time radio show from the ficticious town of nsburg, Thurpston County, the show has rapidly build an extensive cast of characters and backstory, so you are going to have to listen from the begining.
 Graham has described it as 'scripted-improv'; the performers don't have much prepaired in advance, and workshop the jokes in one recording session which is then edited down into the final 12-ish minute episode.

 ### Risky Business